legalwebio/legalweb-neos/README.md

 Set up a cronjob that executes `./flow legalweb:update`.

-Ensure that the `LegalWeb.GdprTools:DataProtectionPopup` fusion component is included in every page.
+Ensure that the `LegalWeb.GdprTools:Component.DataProtectionPopup` fusion component is included in every page.

 ## Features